sogua1980/cis342/README.md

     - `#!/bin/bash echo $1; echo $2; echo $#;`
 - exercise:
     1. `#!/bin/bash a=$1; b=$2; echo $((a*b));`; try this script and tell what it does?
-    1. write a script to get 3 integers from the commandline and prints their product.
+    1. write a script to get 3 integers from the command-line and prints their product.
         - what happens if you do not pass the 3 required integers when executing the bash script?

 Commenting